Network Penetration Testing and Ethical Hacking

 You Will Be Able To

-- Utilize a scanning tool such as Nmap to conduct comprehensive network sweeps, port scans, OS finger- printing, and version scanning to develop a map of target environments
+- Utilize the Nmap scanning tool to conduct comprehensive network sweeps, port scans, Operating System fingerprinting and version scanning to develop a map of target environments

 - Choose and properly execute Nmap Scripting Engine scripts to extract detailed information from target systems

-- Configure and launch a vulnerability scanner such as Nessus so that it discovers vulnerabilities through both authenticated and unauthenticated scans in a safe manner, and customize the output from such tools to represent the business risk to the organization
+- Configure and launch the Nessus vulnerability scanner so that it discovers vulnerabilities through both authenticated and unauthenticated scans in a safe manner, and customize the output from such tools to represent the business risk to the organization

-- Analyze the output of scanning tools to manually verify findings and perform false positive reduction using connection-making tools such as Netcat and packet crafting tools such as Scapy
+- Analyze the output of scanning tools to manually verify findings and perform false positive reduction using Netcat and the Scapy packet crafting tools

-- Utilize the Windows and Linux command likes to plunder target systems for vital information that can further the overall penetration test progress, establish pivots for deeper compromise, and help determine business risks
+- Utilize the Windows and Linux command lines to plunder target systems for vital information that can further overall penetration test progress, establish pivots for deeper compromise and help determine business risks

-- Configure an exploitation tool such as Metasploit to scan, exploit, and then pivot through a target envi- ronment
+- Configure the Metasploit exploitation tool to scan, exploit and then pivot through a target environment in-depth

-- Launch web application vulnerability scanners such as ZAP and then manually exploit Cross-Site Request Forgery, Cross-Site Scripting, Command Injection, and - ness risk faced by an organization
+- Launch web application vulnerability scanners such as ZAP and then manually exploit Cross-Site Request Forgery, Cross-Site Scripting, Command Injection and SQL injection attacks to determine the business risks faced by an organization